Jenkins

 To connect Jenkins to Spinnaker, you need:

-• A running Jenkins Master at version 1.x - 2.x, reachable at a URL ($BASEURL) from the provider that Spinnaker will be deployed in.
+• A running Jenkins Master at version 2.x, reachable at a URL ($BASEURL) from where Spinnaker runs.

 • A username/API key ($USERNAME/$APIKEY) pair able to authenticate against Jenkins using HTTP Basic Auth, if Jenkins is secured.
 A user’s API key can be found at $BASEURL/user/$USERNAME/configure.